 Here is a review of the numbers:

 - Use 40-120 characters

 - Leave room for re-tweeting sometimes, but it’s ok to use all 280 characters

 - Less than 11 words for the title and less than ten words for the preview

 - Use photos of various sizes

 - Less than 15 words, give or take, must fit on the first three lines

 - Must be accompanied by an eye-catching photo

 Overall, there is no single magic number that will tip the scales in your favor when it comes to captions.
 The user experience is key to building relationships with clients and customers who seek quality content, so give the people what they want.
-Straying from these guidelines will not damage you social media strategy as long as you keep your audience engaged!
-Remember, quality over quantity in conjunction to functionality!
+Straying from these guidelines will not damage your social media strategy as long as you keep your audience engaged!
+Remember, quality over quantity in conjunction with functionality!